cyl74/StormHack2024Fall/README.md

 <h3>Setup and Installation</h3>
 <h5>Backend </h5>
-Make sure you have the following library install:
+Make sure you have the following library installed:

 ```bash
 pip install Flask